 Designed to be on millions of phones cheaply.
 Funded by audience scale, not B2B value capture.

-Free Free tier for the curious — natal charts, no time limit
+- Free tier for the curious: natal charts, no time limit

-Replaces about $50 to $80 per month of patched-together SaaS for practitioners
+- Replaces a patched-together SaaS stack for practitioners

 Sized for tools-of-the-trade ROI: 1 billable session per year covers the year.